kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 <code>rinex2snr phnx 2021 1</code>

 This will download the data from UNAVCO, translate into a SNR format.
 The command only uses GPS satellites.
+At my request, UNAVCO tracked good GPS signals (L2C and L5).
+We will use both of those and L1.

 Now use <code>quickLook</code> to produce a periodogram similar to the one in the web app [(For details on quickLook output)](../../docs/quickLook_desc.md).